mhamadelitawi/Configurations/README.md

 Hadoop 2.X configuration
 =========================
-Notes how to configure Hadoop in single and cluster mode.
+Notes how to configure Hadoop in single and multi-node cluster mode.